Vandivier/afterecon/content/2013-11-05-what-are-organizations-and-institutions.md

 ---
-title: What are organizations and institutions?
+title: "What are organizations and institutions?"
 date: 2013-11-05 00:32:42
 author: John Vandivier
 ---